Small changes can make a big difference over 12 months

 Developing a consistent swimming habit can work wonders for your fitness, speed and comfort in the water.
 One way to help you achieve this is to set an ambitious total distance target for the year.
 Work out what this equates to per week and divide it by the number of times you want to swim each week to find your target distance per session.

-For example, you could sign up for our Million Metre Challenge – to swim 1,000,000 metres over the year.
+Last year we held a Million Metre Challenge – to swim 1,000,000 metres over the year.
 This works out as 19,178m per week.
 If you swim four times each week, you’ll need to average 4,794m per session.
 I’d round this up to 5km per swim to build up a cushion to allow for the occasional day off or holiday.

 If 1,000,000 is a stretch, then try 500,000, or a distance you think will be challenging but achievable.
 Monitor your progress weekly and monthly to ensure you’re on target.

 If you don’t do this already, try to do at least a little of each of butterfly, backstroke, breaststroke and front crawl each week.
 If you mainly swim front crawl for events and challenges, you may worry that time spent on other strokes is wasted, but that’s not the case.
 There are benefits to swimming the other strokes that will help your front crawl, plus they add variety to your training.

 3. Leave your equipment behind sometimes

 Triathletes are more guilty of this than swimmers, but you don’t need a box full of kit for every training session.
 Fins, paddles, floats, snorkels and the rest of it have their place and using them appropriately will help your swimming, but never let them become a crutch.
 I find it liberating to turn up to a training session with just my costume, a pair of goggles and a towel.
 Swim and enjoy your natural connection with the water.